julien6387/supvisors/docs/xml_rpc.rst

             ================== =============== ===========
             'application_name' ``str``         The Application name the process belongs to.
             'process_name'     ``str``         The Process name.
+            'now_monotonic'    ``float``       The monotonic time, in the reference time of the local host.
+            'last_event_mtime' ``float``       The monotonic time of the last event received for this process, in the reference time of the local host.
             'statecode'        ``int``         The Process state, in {0, 10, 20, 30, 40, 100, 200, 1000}.
             'statename'        ``str``         The Process state as string, in [``'STOPPED'``, ``'STARTING'``, ``'RUNNING'``, ``'BACKOFF'``, ``'STOPPING'``, ``'EXITED'``, ``'FATAL'``,
                                                ``'UNKNOWN'``].
             'expected_exit'    ``bool``        A status telling if the process has exited expectedly.
-            'last_event_time'  ``float``       The local monotonic time of the last event received for this process, in seconds.
             'identifiers'      ``list(str)``   The identifiers of all |Supvisors| instances where the process is running.
             'extra_args'       ``str``         The extra arguments used in the command line of the process.